-Speaker comparison involves analysing speech and voice patterns to assist courts in determining identity or non-identity of speakers.
-Typically, we are provided with two sets of recordings: a reference recording which is known to have come from a suspect and the evidential or questioned recording, related to the crime.
+Speaker comparison involves analysing speech and voice patterns to assess the strength of evidence for or against two speakers being the same person.
+Typically, we are provided with two sets of recordings: a reference recording which is known to have come from a suspect and the evidential or questioned recording, related to a crime.

 Forensic voice analysis